TheSultann/SpeakCheck/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.md) file for details.
-_(Note: You'll need to create a `LICENSE` file with the MIT License text if you haven't already)._

 ---